• Skip to main content

 This piece was commissioned by Norfolk Chamber Music Festival.
 It was premiered on August 14, 2010 in Norfolk, CT.
 The premiere performers were Nicholas Pappone and Zoe Martin-Doike, violins; Dash Nesbitt, viola; Benjamin Larsen, cello; Lee Dionne, piano.

-Instrumentation: 2 violins, viola, cello, piano
+Instrumentation: two violins, Viola, cello, piano

 Duration: 12′